Credentials & training

 • “What should I do between sessions (if anything)?”

-You’re not trying to get the “right” answer — you’re checking whether the approach matches what you need.
+You are not looking for a “right” answer.
+You are checking if the approach matches what you need.

-Educational only; verify credentials and scope directly with providers and your state board.
+Educational only.
+Check licenses with the provider and your state board.

 Quick page feedback